johannesschiessl/OpenAI-CLI-Tool/README.md

 5. **Run the AI Assistant**

        python src/main.py

-## 🪄 Tips for Effective Interaction
-- Be Specific: Provide clear and specific instructions for better results.
-- Explore Commands: Experiment with different commands to discover the full capabilities of the AI Assistant.
 ## 🐛 Issues
 If you encounter any issues or have questions, feel free to [open an issue](https://github.com/johannesschiessl/AI-Assistant/issues/new).